State of MD Ethics Law and COI Exemptions

 Procedures for Requesting a COI Exemption

 UMB Policy III-1.11(A) outlines the procedures for requesting a COI Exemption.
-If you believe that you have an external relationship that may require an exemption, please reach out to Joni Prasad (Deputy Chief Conflict of Interest Officer, UMSOM) or Alison Watkins (Conflict of Interest Officer, UMB) to discuss further and confirm.
+If you believe that you have an external relationship that may require an exemption, please reach out to Joni Prasad (Conflict of Interest Officer, UMSOM) or Alison Watkins (Conflict of Interest Officer, UMB) to discuss further and confirm.

 If approved, exemptions will include a plan to manage any conflict of interest concerns.
 Management plans may include many provisions, including: